darshanthakur/vaccinenotifier/Readme.md

 1. **Display Vaccination Center Details:** This option allows users to view the details of all vaccination centers in a specified district (based on their postal code).
 The information includes the center name, address, available vaccine types, and slot availability.

 2. **Real-time Notification:** Users can opt to receive real-time notifications when vaccines become available in their selected district.
 Notifications are sent via Telegram group, text message, and email.
-This feature ensures that users can quickly book their vaccination slots as soon as they become available, increasing the efficiency of the vaccination process.
+This feature ensures that users can quickly book their vaccination slots as soon as they become available, increasing the efficiency of the slot booking process.

 ## Technologies Used